-Lancaster University School of Maths – Projects
+Lancaster University School of Mathematics – Projects

-Lancaster University School of Maths
+Lancaster University School of Mathematics

-About Lancaster University School of Maths
+About Lancaster University School of Mathematics

 The country's brightest young mathematicians need environments that are conducive to a very particular style of learning.
-As such, we've designed Lancaster University's new School of Mathematics around a distinct three-story atrium that will serve as a gateway into an exceptional maths community.
+As such, we've designed Lancaster University's new School of Mathematics around a distinct three-storey atrium that will serve as a gateway into an exceptional maths community.

 We're describing the welcoming and spacious form of the atrium as a vertical 'Axis for Learning' because its expansive glazing and connectivity with various learning spaces will encourage the students to thrive.
 It will provide a critical link between the auditorium and the main teaching wing, while serving as a space in its own right for the promotion of social interaction and open learning.